-We recommend that you read your Programme handbook in conjunction with the Learner Information Handbook (also available on MyAra) which has more detailed information about support and services available to learners at Ara.
+We recommend that you read your Programme handbook in conjunction with the Learner Information Handbook on MyAra.

 Attendance

 Experience has shown that if you attend regularly and participate in the class activities and assessments you are more likely to succeed.
 Full attendance and commitment are encouraged.
 You are expected to be punctual and must comply with the various behaviour and safety requirements of classrooms, workshops and labs.